-There are a lot of techniques that you can choose to do in order to add weight to the base and strengthen it.
+There are many techniques you can choose in order to add weight to the base and strengthen the umbrella.
 Here are some of these options:

 1. Supplemental Weight Bags.
-If the diameter of the umbrella is more than nine inches, you should try using a supplemental weight bag.
-It adds additional weight to the umbrella.
-Hence, the bag gives strength to your umbrella.
+If the diameter of the umbrella is more than nine feet, you should try using a supplemental weight bag.
+It adds additional weight to the base and therefore gives strength to the umbrella.
 These bags are placed on the base of the umbrella and can add up to a hundred pounds of weight.

 2. Use a Cantilever Umbrella Base.
 These bases can add up to 125 lbs of weight to your umbrella.
-The cantilever bases are expensive but highly functional.
+The cantilever bases involve a modest purchase, however are highly functional.
 The bases come in various designs, so you can choose the most suitable one for your umbrella.

 3. Use DIY Sand Bags.
-If you do not want to go for the supplemental weight bags or any other base, then you might like to use a DIY base.
-The easy-to-make and easy-to-install sandbags can provide support to the umbrella.
+If you do not want to go for the supplemental weight bags or any other base, then you might like to use a DIY solution.
+Easy-to-make and easy-to-install sandbags can provide support to the umbrella.
 You can also design your own sandbags that can complement the umbrella.